tomduncalf/livefader/README.md

 You can use the scene buttons to choose a different scene for either the left or right side of the fader (when that side's mapping button is active), allowing you to have up to 8 different sets of locked parameters available.

-Right now, the only way to remove a parameter lock is to hit "reset" - obviously this would be nice to fix :)
+Right now, the only way to remove a parameter lock is to hit "reset_scene" - I plan to add the ability to remove individual parameters.

 ## Development